OpenCLTBrigade/thelunchproject/README.md

 # The Lunch Project
-This application, developed by [Code for Charlotte]
+This application, developed by [Code for Charlotte].
-## Getting Started
-[Node] and [Docker] are required.
 See [Dependencies Documentation](#dependencies-documentation) below for more information on the dependencies we use.

-### Server configuration setup

-With [Docker] installed

-* Run `docker pull postgres`
-* Run `docker run --name some-postgres -e POSTGRES_PASSWORD=mysecretpassword -d postgres`

-### Running the app

-With [Node] installed

-* Clone from github: `git clone https://github.com/CodeForCharlotte/thelunchproject.git && cd thelunchproject`
-* Run `npm install` to install the dependencies.
-* Run `npm start` to run the client & server with development defaults.

 #installation to do db migrations
 TODO